 We should all keep some cash savings on hand in case of emergencies.
-The standard rule for emergency funds is to have 3 to 6 months of expenses in cash.
+The standard rule for emergency funds is to have three to six months of expenses in cash.
 Still, no one wants their cash sitting idly by earning nothing.

-A top high-interest savings account is the new Wealthsimple Cash – a hybrid account for saving and spending that offers a 0.90% interest rate.
-There are no fees, and you’ll get the benefits of a chequing and savings account rolled into one.
-Plus, now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $50 cash bonus when you open and fund a new account with $500.
+A top high-interest savings account is the new Wealthsimple Save – a hybrid account for saving and spending that offers a 0.5% interest rate.
+There are no fees, and you’ll get the benefits of a chequing and savings accounts rolled into one.

 Guaranteed Investment Certificates (GICs)

-One step above a savings account, a GIC is another low-risk investment option that can pay slightly higher interest depending on the length of your term.
-Most GICs come in terms of 1 to 5 years – the longer the term, the higher the interest rate.
+One step above a savings account, GICs are another low-risk investment option that can pay slightly higher interest depending on the length of your term.
+Most GICs come in terms of one to five years – the longer the term, the higher the interest rate.

 Know that with a GIC you’re locking in your money for the length of the term.
 A steep penalty may apply if you withdraw your funds before the term expires.
 That’s why GICs make the most sense when you have a specific goal you’re saving for – such as a new car or a down payment on a house in three years.